 There’s a universal assumption that questions will yield Truth, generate ‘real’ discussion topics or realizations, or uncover hidden gems of information or important details.
 Good questions can even inspire clarity.
 Right?

 I’d like to offer a different point of view on what questions really are and how they function.
-See, I find questions terribly subjective and often don’t get to the Truth.
-In fact, it’s quite possible to use questions in a way that enables Others to discover their own, often hidden and unconscious, answers.
+See, I find questions terribly subjective, don’t enable Responders to find their real answers, and often don’t get to the Truth.
+But, it’s quite possible to use questions in a way that enables Others to discover their own, often hidden and unconscious, answers.

 WHAT IS A QUESTION?

 Let me start with Google’s definition of ‘question’: a grouping of words posed to elicit data.
 Hmmmm….
 But they don’t often elicit accurate data.
-Here’s my assessment.
+Here’s my definition.
 Questions are: